-Kordecka also believes the argument that chemicals of concern can be adequately controlled, will not work because chemicals are found in such diverse locations.
+Kordecka also believes the argument that chemicals of concern can be adequately controlled will not work because chemicals are found in such diverse locations.

 Another talking point for FoE is the ability of the Chemicals Agency to process applications.
-"Registration might be quite quick, but authorization will be very slow.
+"Registration might be quite quick, but authorisation will be very slow.
 The commission estimates that between 20 and 30 chemicals will be processed each year - yet there are 1,500 chemicals of concern on the market."

 FoE and other NGOs might look at using Reach to ask for product ingredients - although Kordecka notes that consumers can only find out if a product contains substances of high concern.

 A handful of companies have made progress in putting safer products on the market.
 "This is something we are hoping for, but we cannot rely on voluntary measures we need strong legislation.
 We have the first step in the framework of Reach.
 Now the bulk of the work will start to ensure it is implemented."

 WWF's DetoX campaign aims to beef up Reach to protect wildlife and humans from hazardous chemicals.

 "Chemicals are all around us, from textiles to cleaning products, cosmetics and computers.
 And while they have brought significant benefits to society, toxic man-made chemicals are contaminating humans and even remote ecosystems, such as the Arctic.
 Most chemicals on the market lack basic safety data," says Ninja Reineke, senior programme officer for WWF's toxics programme.